Segagaga

 Development was directed by Tez Okano, who developed the game in secret for two years before presenting it to Sega.
-The company misconstrued the game as a joke at first and dismissed it, however a second presentation impressed them and allowed development to continue.
+The company misconstrued the game as a joke at first and dismissed it, but a second presentation impressed them and allowed development to continue.
 Okano marketed the game himself with a small budget of $200, half of which he spent on a wrestling mask to promote the game.
-Several characters, such as Segata Sanshiro and a Ferrari from Out Run, had to be cut for licensing issues.
+Several characters, such as Segata Sanshiro and a Ferrari from Out Run, had to be cut due to licensing issues.
 Toei Animation produced the game's animated cutscenes.
-The game was initially exclusive to the Sega Direct online service, its popularity eventually warranting a physical release.
-It was produced on a small budget.
+The game was initially exclusive to the Sega Direct online service, but its popularity eventually resulted a physical release.

-Segagaga received a favorable reception from critics, being commended for its humor, gameplay and bizarre nature, alongside its usage of various Sega franchises and for poking fun at the industry itself.
+Segagaga received a favorable reception from critics, being commended for its humor, gameplay, and bizarre nature, as well as its usage of various Sega franchises and for poking fun at the industry itself.
 One critic labeled the game as the "swan song" of the Dreamcast.
-It is one of the last games released for the system, published two days before the Dreamcast's discontinuation on March 31.
+It is one of the last games for the Dreamcast, having been released two days before the console's discontinuation on March 31, 2001.